 If you want to see all available miniatures and buy them, please visit webpage of our retailer and wholesaler: www.bolter.pl (available in English, shipping worldwide).

 The mid-nineteenth century was an amazing period in the history of the military, full of very dynamic changes.
 With some exceptions (the Civil War), it is a scarcely exploited period in historical vargaming.
 Our goal – through our games and miniatures – is to complete this “white spot” on the market.

-So far, we have introduced miniatures for the ACW Union and Confederate armies , Great Britain for the Crimean War and colonial wars of the 1850s and 1860s, and the French for 1854-1870.
+So far, we have introduced miniatures for the ACW Union and Confederate armies , Great Britain for the 1850’s1860’s and colonial wars of the 1850’s and 1860’s, and the French for 1854-1859.
 Further armies are planned – they will complement this historical period, and perhaps other periods as well.

 What distinguishes our miniatures?

 From the beginning of our activity, the main premise is to produce high-quality miniatures.
 There are many different miniatures on the market from this period, so we wanted to create a product that would stand out with its quality.
-That’s why our first sets: Union and Confederate infantry have a great detail that will make them look beautiful on the battlefield.
+Let’s look at our Union and Confederate infantry.
+They have a great detail that will make them look beautiful on the battlefield!